apalache-mc/apalache/docs/manual.md

   --length=20 --cinit=ConstInit y2k_cinit.tla
 ```

 **Parameterized initialization**.
-As a bonus of this approach, APALACHE allows one to check
+As a bonus of this approach, Apalache allows one to check
 a specification over a bounded set of parameters.
 For example: